sc-zhang/png2ico/README.md

 ## Introduction
 The png2ico is a simple tool for converting png file to ico file or ico file to png file.
-As a GUI tool created by Python with PySide6 and packaged with nuitka, the file size of the executable file is big 😂.
+As a GUI tool created by Python with PySide6 and packaged by nuitka, the file size of the executable file is big 😂.

 ## Usage